amirbawab/AVR-cheat-sheet/README.md

 For example, given an ATmega328p with a clock of 1Mhz.
 Assume the timer that will be active is of 8-bits.
 The prescale can be set to Clk/1024 to work with the time in a flexible way (check above for more details).
 Finally, consider that the timer should interrupt every 1 second.
-Put all those information in the calculator in order to generate the total timer ticks required in order to get 1 second, that is the value for OCR0A.
+Put all those information in the calculator in order to generate the total timer ticks required in order to get 1 second, that is the value of that register.
 Please note that the value provided by the calculator might be greater than 255 (active timer is only 8-bit).
 If that is the case, then try setting the desired time to something small (e.g. 0.1s, 0.01s, etc...), and from the C program keep a counter that will determine when 1 second has passed.